forgetman/vaop/README.md

 Third part
 ------
-I use [aspectjx](https://github.com/HujiangTechnology/gradle_plugin_android_aspectjx)instead of [aspectj](https://github.com/eclipse/org.aspectj), because it is more easier to use and support Kotlin
+I use [aspectjx](https://github.com/HujiangTechnology/gradle_plugin_android_aspectjx) instead of [aspectj](https://github.com/eclipse/org.aspectj), because it is more easier to use and support Kotlin

 Download
 --------